 - First, frame.
 Everyone starts with frame size, but unfortunately many get it wrong and few go any further.

 - Second, crank.
 Getting the length right will enable a smoother pedal stroke throughout a wider range of cadences.
 I’m 5’11” and perform best on 170mm cranks.
-My cofounder Alice is 5’2” and needs 155s to get a similarly dialed fit.
+A rider who's 5’2” would typically need 155s to get a similarly dialed fit.
 Few companies offer cranks this short, so if you’re a smaller rider or have flexibility issues, pay special attention here.

 - Third, handlebar.
 You want the width at the tops to be roughly equal to that of your shoulders, and for gravel I recommend some degree of flare for increased control in the drops.

 - Fourth, stem length.
 This determines where your handlebar can be positioned in space, which in turn affects effective reach, hip angle, mass distribution, handling, and aerodynamics.

 Of course, the right parts are just a starting point.
 To truly become one with your machine, you need to calibrate it to your body.
 This is why I always recommend working with a professional fitter.
 Whether you’re dealing with pain or discomfort, or looking for a performance edge, a professional fit as the single best bang-for-buck investment you can make in your cycling.